- During a flare-up, try heavy creams or ointments that lock in water.

 Keeping your skin lubricated can go a long way in preventing or worsening dry, itchy skin caused by a psoriasis flare-up.
 It can also help reduce redness and heal the skin, making your flare-up easier to manage.

-The National Psoriasis Foundation recommends using heavy creams or ointments that lock in water.
+The National Psoriasis Foundation (NPF) recommends using heavy creams or ointments that lock in water.
 Look for moisturizers that are fragrance-free or alcohol-free.
-Fragrances and alcohol can actually dry out the skin.
-You can use cooking oils or shortening to keep your skin moisturized if you’re looking for a natural or cost-effective solution.
+Fragrances and alcohol can actually dry out your skin.
+If you’re looking for a natural or cost-effective solution, you can use cooking oils or shortening to keep your skin moisturized.
 When in doubt, ask your dermatologist for a recommendation.

 Take shorter showers with lukewarm water to help protect your skin’s moisture.
 Be sure to use fragrance-free soaps.
-Always apply moisturizer after showering or washing your face and/or hands.
+Always apply moisturizer after showering, washing your face, or washing your hands.

 Try putting your creams or moisturizers in the refrigerator.
 This can help soothe the burning sensation that often accompanies the itching during a flare-up.